The Town Deal - Introduction and Overview

 Can you please email me the proposed drawings and plans of all these improvements.

-Stuart Finlay asked about 1 year ago
+Stuart Finlay asked almost 2 years ago

 Many thanks for the question about all of our Town Deal projects.
 Our website and individual project pages across 'YourSay' are currently being refreshed with lots of up to date information about how the projects being delivered in partnership with a number of organisations are progressing, and information that can be made publicly available will be shared on these pages in due course.